Lleyton Hewitt: 2013: Five top ten wins

-In July 2013, he made it to his first final of the year at the Hall-of-Fame Championships, defeating Matthew Ebden, Prakash Amritraj, Jan Hernych, and John Isner on the way.
-He was beaten by Nicolas Mahut having served for the championship at 5–4 in the second set.
-His form continued at the Atlanta Open, defeating Édouard Roger-Vasselin 6–4, 6–4, Rhyne Williams 7–6, 6–4 and Ivan Dodig 1–6, 6–3, 6–0 in the quarterfinals.
-Hewitt played John Isner in the semi-finals, but lost in three tough sets.
+In July he made it to his first final of the year at the Hall-of-Fame Championships, losing to Nicolas Mahut having served for the championship at 5–4 in the second set.
+His form continued at the Atlanta Open, where he lost to John Isner in the semi-finals in three tough sets.
 His US Open run started well, beating Brian Baker in four sets and following up with a five-set epic upset against fellow former US Open champion Juan Martín del Potro, where Hewitt came back from two sets to one down against the No. 6, winning a fourth set tiebreak and sealing the match 6–1 in the fifth.
 He beat Evgeny Donskoy in the third round to set up a fourth round match with Mikhail Youzhny.
-Hewitt then lost to Youzhny 3–6, 6–3, 7–6, 4–6, 7–5, despite leading 4–1 in the fourth set and serving for the match at 5–3 in the fifth set.
+Hewitt then lost to Youzhny in five sets, despite leading 4–1 in the fourth set and serving for the match at 5–3 in the fifth set.
 A measure of the success of Hewitt's 2013 season is the fact that he won the Newcombe medal as the most outstanding Australian tennis player in 2013, a year in which he returned to the world's top 100.